MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 ### Office.Licensing.OOBE.HandleDigitalAttachFailure

-This event is triggered when the abovementioned service check didn’t find a claimable Digital Attach offer on this device.
+This event is triggered when the service check (see Office.Licensing.OOBE.SearchForDigitalAttach) didn’t find a claimable Digital Attach offer on this device.
 Based on the different conditions of the device, we will show different dialogs to user.
 This event will log various scenarios on how we handle digital attach failure.

 The following fields are collected:

-- **Activity_Result_Tag** tells us how we transition user to various Error states.
+- **Activity_Result_Tag** tells us how we transition user to various error states.
-   - 0x222e318f - We should keep searching AFO offer.
+   - 0x222e318f - We should keep searching Activation for Office offer.
-   - 0x222e318e - We will fall back to OEM mode in this session for when this device doesn’t come with any Digital Attach Offer.
+   - 0x222e318e - We will fall back to OEM mode in this session for when this device doesn’t come with any Digital Attach offer.
    - 0x222e318d - No internet connectivity, which will lead us to show NoInternetConnectivity dialog to user
    - 0 - We will show various error UI to user based on their specific error code.

-- **Data_DigitalAttachErrorType** - tells us what the specific error code is from the abovementioned service call.
+- **Data_DigitalAttachErrorType** - tells us what the specific error code is from the service call.

 - **Data_FallbackFlight** - tells us if the UseAFOAsFallBack flight is turned ON or not.